What Is a Mantra and How Do You Use One?

 “Mantra is used in repetitive chanting, listening, or maybe a mental practice of reciting inwardly,” explains Danielle Hall, RYT 200, who uses mantras in her sound meditation classes.

-“I use mantra to support my clients in quieting the mind, and for settling emotional and physical stress.
+“I use mantra to support my clients in quieting the mind, and for settling physical and emotional stress.
 Mantra has guided me in becoming aware of my thoughts and perspective,” she adds.

 Read on to learn more about what a mantra is and how you can use one in your daily life to stay focused and create calm.